LZ0221/Lieconv-Tg/README.md

 Dataset generation and Feature representation
 ==
 We show in code the process of generating and feature representation of the datasets for the three models.

+Image-CNN
+--
+We have provided the code () for the generation of the dataset and performed it in the corresponding example.